 All life insurance policies include a death benefit.
 If you (as the person insured by the policy) pass away for a covered reason, the insurance company would pay your beneficiaries this benefit.
 For example, if you had a $250,000 policy, your beneficiaries would typically receive the full amount if the situation resulting in your death was covered by the policy, your premiums were paid and the policy's cash value had not been accessed previously.
 In turn, your beneficiaries could use the death benefit in numerous ways, including paying off a mortgage, setting up a college fund or providing future income.

-A life insurance policy covers most causes of death, including old age, illness and other natural causes, as well as death by accidents.
 With that being said, a life insurance policy may not cover every single cause of death.
 Your policy will lay out situations when it will not pay the death benefit, which are called exclusions.